vuevert/Vert-Core/README.md

 ## Take care of yourself

-It's a very early version, so just take care of yourself.
+I have done several projects with this tool, but however it is a very early version, so take care of yourself, leave me a issue if there is a bug.

 ## License